- Phone: (630) 668-1385

 - Mailing Address: 1N350 Taylor Drive, Winfield, IL 60190

 The cost of providing a first-class education is substantial as WCGS receives no state, local, or federal funds.
-Our yearly goal for the Annual Scholarship Fund is $425,000.
-This fund provides scholarship assistance to the 25% of our students each year who would not otherwise be able to enroll.
+Our yearly goal for the Annual Scholarship Fund is $450,000.
+This fund provides scholarship assistance to our students each year who would not otherwise be able to enroll.

 God brought us here through the generous and sacrificial gifts of His people, but we still have work to do.
-Of the new campus cost – $25M – we only have $1.7M left!
+Of the new campus cost – $25M – our remaining debt is currently just below $1.2M!
 We stand to save thousands of dollars in interest that could be redirected for our core mission: educating, training, and nurturing children – your children – for godliness and excellence!

 We’re so close to the finish line.
 Will you help us achieve the goal?

-The Kaleidoscope Program is a menu of seven services for students who need academic support to benefit from their educational experience at WCGS.
-Many students enrolled in the Kaleidoscope program have diagnosed learning disabilities in one or more academic and/or perceptual areas (i.e., reading, spelling, math, written expression, handwriting, etc.).
+The Kaleidoscope Program provides services for students who need academic support to benefit from their educational experience at WCGS.
+Many students enrolled in the Kaleidoscope program have diagnosed learning difficulties in one or more academic and/or perceptual areas (i.e., reading, spelling, math, written expression, handwriting, etc.).

-Kaleidoscope teachers are all former classroom teachers who are now Educational Therapists and have become certified in learning disabilities.
+Kaleidoscope teachers are all former classroom teachers who are now trained Educational Therapists and have become certified in learning differences.
 The work they do with students is similar to tutoring but is more specialized in terms of interactive language and explicit, intense cognitive and perceptual stimulation.

 Participating families pay a fee for these services above their regular tuition.
 Every effort is made to keep the cost affordable, but the cost is a factor that affects some families' ability to participate.
 Tuition assistance is available through this special, need-based fund.

-The Matthew Anderson Fund serves to fund initiatives of Spiritual Development and Formation for WCGS students.
+The Matthew Anderson Fund serves to fund initiatives of spiritual development and formation for students, faculty, and staff members of WCGS.
 These initiatives have included a year-long teacher development program with coaching in Biblically Integrated Instruction, as well as student and parent training through the Summit Ministries' AXIS worldview program.

 Matthew loved Jesus and his life reflected his deep convictions.
 He was a student of high character, strong physical drive, and evident spiritual passion.
 He fought hard and was ultimately victorious in life and death.
 In the process, he encouraged us to keep our eyes fixed on Jesus.
 Matthew truly lived out Joshua 1:9, "Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go."